wslutilities/documentation/README.md

 *: Will support in the future.

-**: you need to request to using RHEL from WLinux team and have a license of RHEL of your own.
+**: you need to request to using RHEL from Whitewater Foundary and have a license of RHEL of your own.

 Legacy Ubuntu is no longer supported.